 This is a work

 selected from over 1,600 photos.
-Mark's two-volume book is at the printer.
+Mark's two-volume book is available now in England.
 This is a photo of Mark in a Cologne hospital after surgery.